Undergraduate Certificate Program of Study

 Program of Study

-Students in the Program in Neuroscience develop, in consultation with their adviser, a course of study built upon their departmental concentration that consists of the curriculum listed below, plus junior and senior independent work in neuroscience.
+Students in the Program in Neuroscience develop, in consultation with their adviser, a course of study built upon their departmental concentration that consists of the curriculum listed below.
 Program courses may not be taken Pass/D/Fail.

-In addition to these core courses, all students are expected to take three Neuroscience electives fromat least two of the areas below.
+In addition to these core courses, all students are expected to take four Neuroscience electives from at least two of the areas below.